brianhodges/python-generatebtc/README.md

-# Generate Bitcoin Addresses w/ QR Codes (Python)
+# Generate Bitcoin Addresses (Python)
 Just a project more for myself to refer back to when working on future Bitcoin projects.
-Generates BTC addresses and their corresponding QR Codes.
+Generates BTC addresses.

 # Setup
 *To Run:*